MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-overview.md

 >
 > Microsoft doesn't provide support for this preview feature.
 Microsoft Dynamics 365 Technical Support won’t be able to help you with issues or questions.
 Preview features aren’t meant for production use, especially to process personal data or other data that are subject to legal or regulatory compliance requirements.

-Dynamics 365 Marketing’s real-time marketing features empower customer experience-focused organizations.
-These features enable organizations to:
+Dynamics 365 Marketing isn't just for marketers anymore.
+With AI and natural language input assistance, business users can build event-based journeys that reach customers across multiple touch-points, growing relationships from prospects, through sales and support.
+Dynamics 365 Marketing’s real-time marketing features enable organizations to:

 ## Engage customers in real-time